RickaPrincy/faker-data-api/README.md

 ```

 Note that for column constraints, you should put spaces between each keyword.
 For example, `length=255` will not work, but `length = 255` will.
-Similarly, `check in('hello','world')` should be written as `check in ('hello', 'world')`.
+Similarly, `check in('hello','world')` should be written as `check in ( 'hello' , 'world' )`.

 ## Cleanup